SSO Configuration Examples

 Pre-requisites:

-• You must have Administrator access, or higher, in Microsoft Azure Active Directory (AD).
+• Administrator access to Microsoft Azure Active Directory (AD).

 Step-by-step guide

-In this guide we use the domain name pcg-solutions.com and the European Viedoc training instance.
+In this example we use a sample domain name and the European Viedoc training instance.

 1